 You would work with other agency members to help communities reduce risk, help emergency personnel prepare for all sorts of hazards, and help people get back on their feet after a disaster has disrupted their lives.
 This can be through providing monetary aid for both public and individual assistance.

 The Federal Emergency Management Agency (FEMA) –the arm of the DHS you would be working in – has a grant program that offers federal assistance to state governments and specific nonprofit organizations following the Presidential declaration of a disaster.
+Here are the BLS 2020 median salaries of these careers:

 Law and Policy